 • building skills for shopping and cooking for healthy eating

-• written communication and filling in forms
+• written communication skills, including filling in forms

 • learning to maintain a household with tasks such as laundry and cleaning